Updated: Aug 30

 Sears is an example of a retail giant who lost touch with their customer.
 In the face of brutal competition from Walmart, Costco, and Amazon, the place "where America shops," is now near extinction.
 The downfall of Blockbuster is well documented.
 Resistance to change strategies and ignoring customer frustrations with late fees accelerated their demise.

-Technological shifts have a reliable record is dismantling the giants.
+Technological shifts have a reliable record of dismantling the giants.
 Increasing bandwidth from dial-up to broadband plus unlimited network access forced a significant change in AOL's business model.
 Strategic business leaders must continue to anticipate change.

 Gordon Moore in 1970 predicted that computer processing power would double about every two years.
 Moore's belief became the foundation for Intel's successful business model of planned obsolescence.